poikilos/YouTube_API/README.md

 # YouTube_API

+Interact with YouTube API in Python

+## Primary Features
+Download the URLs of all videos in any number of playlists into a CSV File

+## Planned features
-Code to interact with YouTube API in Python and download MP3 file from videos
+* download MP3 file from videos

-TODO

- - Automate conversion to MP3 file and downloading process
+* Automate conversion to MP3 file and downloading process
- - Build Sync function to remove need to redownload already indexed music
+* Build Sync function to remove need to redownload already indexed music
- - Automate fetching of music playlists
+* Automate fetching of music playlists

+## Changes:
+(2018-08-18)
+(poikilos)
- - Fix bug that prevents playlists with no next_page_token from downloading
+* Fix bug that prevents playlists with no next_page_token from downloading
+* Convert data to CSV field before writing, so CSV format isn't corrupted
+* Remove deprecated string formatting